kaiwensun/Remote-Desktop/README.md

 # Remote-Desktop

+## Local Area Network Mode
 A remote computer GUI controller based on Java Robot.
 ![structure.png](structure.png)

+## Public Internet Mode
+This feature is under development.
+Please refer to the released version v1.0 which doesn't support public internet mode.

 ## Supported Environment
 The application has been tested under Ubuntu 16.04, Windows 7 and Windows 10.
 But all desktop operating systems supporting Java (awt & swing) should be able to run this system.
 Server and clients don't have to be the same kind of operating system.